trallnag/prometheus-ecs-discoverer/README.md

 * Modified throttling allows the usage in environments with hundreds of tasks.
-* Custom labels can be exposed to Prometheus by adding them to the container definition.
+* Every target can expose custom labels via its environment variables.
-* Deployment via a container (provided and can be used directly) or Python package.
+* Deploy as container (provided and can be used directly) or Python package.
+* Instrumented with Prometheus.
+Allows more insights into the discoverer.
 * Extensive testing with high coverage ensures functionality.
 * More configuration options.